daltonmatos/daltonmatos.com/content/articles/en/chamando-codigo-assembly-legado-avrasm2-a-partir-de-um-codigo-novo-em-c-avr-gcc.rst

 * Find out how to do the calling in the other direction, that is, call a C function from an assembly routine.
 What e did here was only C code calling assembly code.

 Thank you very much for the reading and stay tuned about the future post on this same subject.
 There's still a lot to do.

+Next post: `Converting Intel Hex to ELF32-avr and creating the symbol and relocation tables <{filename}convertendo-ihex-para-elf-preservando-as-labels-originais-como-simbolos.rst>`_.

 .. [#] `Intel Hex Format <http://en.wikipedia.org/wiki/Intel_HEX>`_
 .. [#] `Port Registers - Arduino.cc <http://www.arduino.cc/en/Reference/PortManipulation>`_